AttackPattern/CSharpAnalytics/README.md

 Incomplete
 ----------
 1. E-commerce tracking - untested as Windows Store already has its own
-2. Crash tracking - not wired up in AutoAnalytics as Windows Store has its own
+2. Crash tracking - not wired up in AutoMeasurement as Windows Store has its own
 3. Campaign tracking - untested as Windows Store doesn't pass through necessary parameters

 Future enhancements